ai-cfia/dev-rel-docs/Developement-With-AI/001_generate_qna_for_search_test_challenges.md

 ## Chunk Quality and Missing Scores
-During development, one significant challenge revolved around chunk quality ratings, each assigned a score ranging from 0.0 to 1.0.
+During development, one significant challenge revolved around chunk quality ratings, each assigned a score, ranging from 0.0 to 1.0.
 However, issues emerged due to missing scores, specifically in identifying tables within chunks and excluding them from searches.
 Additionally, discrepancies arose in database relationships, affecting the accuracy of stored scores.